 Roasted instead of sautéed

 Some, may not like the texture of the chickpeas.
-If you do not like it, simply bake these for about 30 minutes in a large tray shaking them every now and again.
+If you do not like it, simply bake these for about 30 minutes in a large tray shaking them now and again.
 They are great baked too!!
 A great alternative if you do not mind and are a true chickpea lover, just like I am.

-If you like this recipe and want to do it the same exact way but roasted instead of pan-cooked, just mix all ingredients together in a bowl, add a tablespoon or two of oil/coconut oil, and roast in a preheated oven at 180C/350F for approximately 25-30 min.
+If you like this recipe and want to do it the same way but roasted instead of pan-cooked, just mix all ingredients in a bowl, add a tablespoon or two of oil/coconut oil, and roast in a preheated oven at 180C/350F for approximately 25-30 min.